창작과 비평

 kimyounghee@kaist.ac.kr

-Kim Young-hee is a literary critic and a professor at Korea Advanced Institute of Science and Technology (KAIST), she has authored The Objectivity of Criticism and Practical Horizons: A Study of F. R. Leavis and Raymond Williams; she translated into Korean Richard Wright's Native Son and co-translated into Korean Fredric Jameson's Marxism and Form
+Kim Young-hee is a literary critic and a professor emeritus at Korea Advanced Institute of Science and Technology (KAIST), she has authored The Objectivity of Criticism and Practical Horizons: A Study of F. R. Leavis and Raymond Williams; she translated into Korean Richard Wright's Native Son and co-translated into Korean Fredric Jameson's Marxism and Form.

 advisory board